marcozampini/ironhack-final-project-back/README.md

-# ironhack-final-project-back

-Back end for Ironhack final project
+# Pick the one! - Back end

+## About this project

+This is the final project of the Ironhack Bootcamp in Paris, Full-stack development class, February - April 2022.

+This project has been developed by:

+- Akanksha Singh Pradhan
+- Brian Valette
+- Marco Zampini

 ## Setup